How You Set Goals for a High Performance Culture Matters

 High Performance Goals Must be “Just Right”

 To set goals for a high performance culture, they must be “just right.”
-Our high performance culture research combined with twenty-plus years of helping clients boost their performance tells us that overly ambitious goals discourage rather than encourage greater effort.
+Our organizational alignment research combined with twenty-five plus years of helping clients boost their performance tells us that overly ambitious goals discourage rather than encourage greater effort.

 Ultra-stretch goals may work for some super-charged salespeople but, in the final analysis, they are counter-productive.
 The same is true when the bar is set too low.